ccht-ncsu/Spatial-Temporal-Controls/Example_Florence/README.md

 - SWAN runs over the **entire ADCIRC mesh**
 - The simulation covers a **specified timeframe** within the storm duration

+This control has been added to give flexibility to the user to simulate SWAN for a **unique timeframe** within the ADCIRC simulation.

 There are two variations that need to be made to use the temporal controls.
-1. On the ADCIRC input side - the namelist RunStartTime at the end of the `fort.15` must contain the start of the ADCIRC simulation.
+1. On the ADCIRC input side - the namelist SWANTimeControl must be used and the RunStartDateTime must be set with the start of the ADCIRC simulation at the end of the ADCIRC model control file (`fort.15`).

 ```bash
 &SWANTimeControl RunStartDateTime='20180907.000000' /
 ```

-2. On the SWAN input side - the COMPUTE time in the `fort.26` can be altered to the desired time range.
+2. On the SWAN input side - the COMPUTE time in the SWAN input file (`fort.26`) can be altered to the desired time range.
 - To run this simulation for 4 out of the 9 days ADCIRC is running, change the COMPUTE time from 20180907.0000 to 20180912.0000.

 ```bash